-Definition of Vulnerable Adults

-A vulnerable adult is a person aged 18 years or over who may be unable to take care of themselves or protect themselves from harm or from being exploited.
+Staff: all senior managers, board members, employees, students, freelance workers or contractors, volunteers, suppliers or anyone else working on MG ALBA's behalf.
+Vulnerable Adults: persons aged 18 years or over who may be unable to take care of themselves or protect themselves from harm or from being exploited.